Should Your Belt Match Your Shoes?

 Putting together the perfect outfit is crucial.
 For many of us, our jobs require our clothes to have a certain aesthetic - a feat that is only accomplished by carefully coordinating our everyday outfits and that includes having our shoes look sharp.

 So when choosing an outfit, should your belt match your shoes?
 It's an age-old question that we have the answer to.
-Read on to find out.
+Read on to find out and check out our other guide on the different types of belts, as well as business casual sneakers to go with them.

 So, Should Your Belt Match Your Shoes?